spediso/Kometa-Configs/README.md

 This repository contains configuration files for [Plex Meta Manager](https://github.com/meisnate12/Plex-Meta-Manager), a tool for managing metadata in Plex libraries.

+##HUGE THANKS TO [TheBigNoob](https://github.com/notryanfraser).
+This is almost all of his work.
+I added a few things.

 ## Configuration

 The `Movie_posters.yml` file contains configuration for managing movie posters in Plex.
 The `Movie_collections.yml` file contains configuration for managing movie collections in Plex.